-TABLE 21: REQUIREMENTS FOR DATA REPORTING ON INCONTINENCE CARE
+Table 21: REQUIREMENTS FOR DATA REPORTING ON INCONTINENCE CARE

-Note: All care care recipients assessed for incontinence care. recipients must be assessed for incontinence care except for those listed in ions for incontinence care. care recipients excluded because they were absent from the the entire quarter. care recipients excluded from IAD assessment because they e incontinence.
-Number of c care recipients with incontinence.
-Number of c care recipients with incontinence who experienced IAD. care recipients with incontinence who experienced IAD, ainst each of the four IAD sub-categories:
+1 Number of care recipients assessed for incontinence care.
+Note: All care recipients must be assessed for incontinence care except for those listed in 16.3.2 Exclusions for incontinence care.
+2 Number of care recipients excluded because they were absent from the service for the entire quarter.
+3 Number of care recipients excluded from IAD assessment because they did not have incontinence.
+4 Number of care recipients with incontinence.

+5 Number of care recipients with incontinence who experienced IAD.
+6 Number of care recipients with incontinence who experienced IAD, reported against each of the four IAD sub- categories: 1A: Persistent redness without clinical signs of infection 1B: Persistent redness with clinical signs of infection 2A: Skin loss without clinical signs of infection 2B: Skin loss with clinical signs of infection.